 The income approach values the property as an investment, and looks at factors such as income, expenses, vacancies, and investment risk in determining a property's value.
-The fallout of COVID-19 will likely lead to lower profitability expectations for a "stabilized property" - and we've already been seeing this trend - leading to reduced property values.
+The fallout of COVID-19 will likely lead to lower profitability expectations for a "stabilized property," leading to reduced property values.